 For example as Chair of the Transportion and Planning Committee, Alastair is spearheading a new transport strategy for the Square Mile, and as a member of the Police Authority Board, Nick and I continue to work hard to ensure the City Police is responsive to local community needs.
 Nick is Deputy Chair of the City’s Investment Committee and I joined the sub-committee bringing together agencies to address rough sleeping in the City as Deputy Chair.

 As a team are also proud to support increased action to promote diversity in the City.
 We have signed the City Corporation’s diversity charter.
 Together with other colleagues I was succesful in pushing for the City to establish a new working group to get more women and diverse range of candidates standing for local elections.
-In addition, I have represented the City Corporation at London Pride.
+In addition, I have represented the City Corporation at London Pride and supported the work of the Tackling Racism Task Force.